DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/create.md

 ## CLI Help

 ```
-Usage: terrapi stac collection create [OPTIONS]
+Usage: terrapi stac item create [OPTIONS] COLLECTION_ID

-  Create a new STAC Collection
+  Create a new Item in specified Collection

-  The Collection json can be specfied either from stdin, from a file or as a
+  The Item  json can be specfied either from stdin, from a file or as a
   parameter.

 Options: